 During a power outage, you should unplug anything that has an electrical component, including:

 If you expect the power outage to last several days, unplug other items as well, such as floor and table lamps.
 Turn off the lights or fans in all rooms.
 Consider leaving one light on (like in the bedroom or living room) so that you'll know as soon as the power comes back on.

 Prepare for a future power outage by outfitting your electronic plugs with surge protectors.
 These handy plug-ins are meant to protect your electronics from damage during a power surge.
 You do not need to unplug them in a power outage.
 But be sure to get specific surge protectors, and not just power strips, which look similar but don't offer protection against power surges.

 Keep Your Fridge and Freezer Closed

-Keep the refrigerator and freezer doors closed whenever possible.
-Both refrigerators and freezers are excellent at insulating, much like a cooler, so they'll keep your items chilled or frozen for quite a while as long as you keep the doors closed.
+Keep the refrigerator and freezer doors closed whenever possible during a power outage (of course, you can open them briefly when you need to access food or water).
+Both refrigerators and freezers are excellent at insulating, much like a cooler, so they can keep your items chilled or frozen for up to four days as long as you keep the doors closed.
 Open these doors only if you need something from within.
 If it's clear that the food will spoil soon, try to use items that could be cooked on a grill outdoors, such as frozen veggie burgers.
 Offer some thawing food to neighbors who are also in your situation if it's clear that you can't use everything in time and if you're sure that the food is still good.